linode/docs/docs/guides/applications/big-data/how-to-create-message-stream-rabbitmq/index.md

 ---
 slug: how-to-create-message-stream-rabbitmq
-title: "How to Create a Message Stream with Rabbitmq"
+title: "How to Create a Message Stream with RabbitMQ"
 description: "Discover how RabbitMQ streams optimize message handling with efficient data distribution.
 Explore examples, configurations, and best practices."
 authors: ["John Mueller"]
 contributors: ["John Mueller"]